-Our objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement. whether due to fraud or error, and to issue our opinion in an auditor's report.
-Reasonable assurance is a high level of assurance, but does the association has not maintained a satisfactory system of not guarantee that an audit conducted in accordance with ISAs (UK) will always detect a material misstatement when it exists.
-Misstatements can arise from fraud or error and are considered material if, individually or in aggregate, they could reasonably be expected to influence the economic decisions of users taken on the
+Our objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue our opinion in an auditor's report.
+Reasonable assurance is a high level of assurance, but does not guarantee that an audit conducted in accordance with ISAs (UK) will always detect a material misstatement when it exists.
+Misstatements can arise from fraud or error and are considered material if, individually or in aggregate, Connexus Housing Two Limited they could reasonably be expected to influence the economic decisions of users taken on the basis of the financial statements.